 Though this insurance can be beneficial for its intended audience, it is not without its drawbacks.
 The initial one or two years of the policy, as determined by the insurance company, is declared a no-claims period.
 This means that if the insured dies within this time, the cash payout will not be made.

-However, this rule generally does not apply if the death resulted from an accident.
-In addition, some insurance companies attempt to limit the financial impact on surviving beneficiaries by refunding the premiums paid up to the date of death.
+However, this rule does not apply if the death resulted from an accident.
+Also, some insurance companies attempt to limit the financial impact on surviving beneficiaries by refunding the premiums paid up to the date of death.

 Due to increased life expectancies, even waiting as long as your 40s to purchase life insurance may result in paying premiums for 30 or 40 years.
 If this happens, the total payment made might exceed the cash payout provided to beneficiaries.
 This makes it especially important to shop around for the best deal.